ljodal/django-postgres-audit-log/README.md

    ```

    This is where most of the magic happens.
 The schema editor of the custom
-   database wrapper will pick up that we are migrating a model that has an audit
+   database wrapper will pick up that we are migrating a model that has an
-   log field and automagically install triggers on the table to ensure that any
+   `AuditLogsField` field and automagically install triggers on the table to
-   change is picked up and logged.
+   ensure that any change is picked up and logged.